himavarshithreddy/github-streak-generator/README.md

-# My GitHub Streak SVG Generator
+# GitHub Streak SVG Generator

 Welcome!
 With this project, I've created a tool to generate a dynamic SVG image displaying your GitHub contribution streak statistics.
 I also provide a simple web interface to help you get the Markdown needed to embed this SVG into your GitHub profile README or any other Markdown file.